Stock market today: Wall Street falls as bond yields fall ahead of inflation report - ExBulletin

 On Wall Street, some of the biggest winners from the market frenzy over artificial intelligence technology gave up some of their monster gains to drag the market lower.

-Nvidia fell 3.2%, and because it is one of the largest stocks on Wall Street, it was the main force pushing the S&P 500 lower.
-Super Micro Computer fell 4, 4%, although its stock has still more than tripled so far this year.
+Nvidia fell 3%, and because it's one of the the biggest stocks on Wall Streetthat's the main force driving down the S&P 500.
+Super Micro Computer fell 3.4%, even though its stock has still more than tripled so far this year.

-It also agreed to pay $600 million in a class-action lawsuit related to a fiery train derailment last year in eastern Ohio.
+This too agreed to pay $600 million in a class action settlement related to a fiery train derailment last year in eastern Ohio.
 The company said the agreement, if approved by the court, will resolve all class action claims within a 20-mile radius of the derailment and personal injury claims within a 10-mile radius for those who choose to participate in it.

 On the bond market, the yield on 10-year Treasury bills fell to 4.37% from 4.42% Monday evening.